 - Go to the Developer Portal and log in (create an account here if you don’t have one yet).

 Click Create New App in the top-left of the screen:

-Click Use This Theme:
+Click Use this app:

-Name the project Company Expenses Demo.
+Name the app Company Expenses Demo.

 Click Create App.
 You will then be taken to the project dashboard.

 4 Adding Sprints

 The development of a new product, feature, or release usually has multiple sprints.
 In this section, you will add a new sprint and look at the available options.

 - Click Stories in the left menu: